 Dover Court International School doesn’t prescribe to specific class sizes or ratios of teachers to students in its classrooms.
 Instead, its school model includes smaller classes for students who need additional academic support and flexible learning.
-These range from classes of eight students with one teacher and two assistants to in-class learning support, such as English as an Additional Language (EAL) provision.
+These range from classes of eight students with one teacher and two assistants to in-class learning support, such as EAL provision.
 The well-established school has maintained its class sizes through the years.

-Karyn Pereira, who has two children in DCIS, loves the school’s welcoming atmosphere.
+Karyn Pereira, who has two children in Dover Court, loves the school’s welcoming atmosphere.
 She witnessed how her son transitioned into the main education stream from working with the teachers in its support programme Pathway 3.
-She says: “He benefits from the smaller class sizes at DCIS and has access to all the specialist staff as and when he needs.”
+She says: “He benefits from the smaller class sizes at Dover Court and has access to all the specialist staff as and when he needs.”
 Despite the school doubling in size recently with the injection of investment from Nord Anglia Education, Pereira maintains that the school has managed to maintain its small, friendly atmosphere that suits the needs of her family.

-Average number of students in each classroom: 13.4
+Average number of students in each classroom: Preschool – 18; Primary – 20

-ICS’ class sizes are significantly below the global average.
+International Community School’s (Singapore) (ICS) class sizes are significantly below the global average.
 The school believes that this allows its teachers to really get to know each and every student – everything from their academic achievements (or struggles), to their emotional well-being and social circles.
-ICS ensures each child is supported by his or her teachers, both inside and outside of the classroom.
+ICS (Singapore) ensures each child is supported by his or her teachers, both inside and outside of the classroom.
 The small class sizes allows its students to be mentored by the school’s teachers in everything from athletic coaches and extracurricular activities sponsors.

-Despite its already small class sizes, ICS has additional learning support and English as a Second Language (ESL) for its students.
+Despite its already small class sizes, ICS (Singapore) has additional learning support and English Language Learners programme for its students.
 They have the opportunity to work with a specialist teacher every day in small-group settings.

 St. Joseph’s Institution International

-Since SJII opened in 2007, the number of students in the classroom has been an important driving factor within the school.
+Since St. Joseph’s Institution (SJI) International opened in 2007, the number of students in the classroom has been an important driving factor within the school.
 It believes that student learning is optimal in classes that have a smaller teacher to student ratio, enabling teachers to encourage more participation from students and provide personalised learning experiences.
 Students progress through the school with classrooms that have both a teacher and a teaching partner.